Power Implementation (48V Central Supply)

 Powers the VCC/VDD pins on the HC3-5504B-5 for analog functions.

-Another buck converter (or LDO after pre-drop) steps down 48V to 5V or 3.3V.
+Another buck converter steps down 48V to 3.3V regulated output.

 90V AC, 20Hz for Ringer